Mad Men season 2: Critical reception

 The second season of Mad Men has received critical acclaim.
-Review aggregator Rotten Tomatoes reports that 100% of 26 critics have given the season a positive review.
+Review aggregator Rotten Tomatoes reports that 100% of 27 critics have given the season a positive review with an average score of 9.3/10.
 The site's consensus is: "The second season of Mad Men delves deeper into the personal lives of its characters without sacrificing the show's trademark droll humor and period atmosphere."
 On Metacritic, the second season scored 88 out of 100 based on 20 reviews, indicating universal acclaim.

 Robert Bianco of USA Today wrote an extremely positive review, giving the second season four out of four stars and commenting that the series was at the "height of its powers" and "terrifically acted and gorgeously produced, this is a show that's both funny and frightening, that can simultaneously make you miss the '60s and feel blessed that they're gone."
 Bianco concluded, "if this is the future of TV, the future's looking good."
 The New York Times said Mad Men "is more than a period piece.
 It’s a sleek, hard-boiled drama with a soft, satirical core."
 TIME said the series was better than other sixties-set series because the "characters do not stand in for Important Social Milestones.
 The changes in society serve to illustrate the characters, not the other way around.
 Don is right.
 In the end, no one is nostalgic for fashions or fads or furniture.
 We're nostalgic for people.
 And that, for all its sexy Eames-era perfection, is what Mad Men gives us."

 The Pittsburgh Post-Gazette opined that the series was the "sophisticated heir" to The Sopranos and observed the historical authenticity of the series extends "to the characters, their reactions, their choices and the ways in which they relate to one another.
 It's a Mad Men hallmark that sets the show head and shoulders above its prime-time peers."
 Tim Goodman of the San Francisco Chronicle said the series "reaffirm[s] its place in the upper echelon of television dramas.
 The writing is a real thing of beauty - from the aforementioned nuance to searing workplace witticisms and pitch-perfect tone from a multitude of characters.
 You can't overstate how accomplished Mad Men is at understanding the vagaries of dialogue among disparate characters."
 Salon.com noted that the time period almost acts as an antagonist for the characters and that "what sets this drama apart from others is the complexity and depth of its themes beyond the obvious."